Elsayedaa/MLDAMS/readme.txt

 3.26
-resultmkrgui: This module contains the code for the Registration Result Folder Maker service.
-The
+resultmkrgui: This module contains the code for the Registration Result Folder Maker & the Registration
-------------- service is defined in a class called RegResultDir_GUI which inherits the Frame class
+------------- Database Folder Maker services.
+The services are defined in a class called RegResultDir_GUI,
-              from tkinter.
+	      which inherits the Frame class from tkinter.
 The RegResultDir_GUI class takes parent and controller as arguments, which are described above.
+This class also takes optional arguments *args which correspond to the service being initialized.
+An args value of "r" initializes the Result Folder Maker and an args value of "d" initializes the Database Folder Maker.

 	      The main elements defined in this service are two buttons, a textbox, and an exit button.
-The first button opens a file dialogue box within the registration folder for the user to select a registration sample folder.
-The second button allows the user to create a result directory for the selected registration sample.
+The first button opens a file dialogue box within the main registration folder for the user to select a registration sample folder.
+The second button allows the user to create a result/database directory for the selected registration sample.
 	      Messages are echoed to the textbox regarding the status of the result folder making process.
+A loading bar appears if the Database Folder Maker is used due to the time it takes to copy the large database files.

 	-------
 	Methods:
 	-------

 	FileDialog():
-		-Opens a file dialogue box in the registration folder directory.
+		-Opens a file dialogue box in the main registration folder directory.

 	make():
-		-Calls the copyto_results function from the mk_result_dir.py module to create the result folder for the selected registration sample path.
+		-Calls the copyto_results function from mk_result_dir.py or the copyto_db function from mk_db_dir.py to create the result or database folder for the selected registration sample.
+		 The function that is called depends on whether the class is initialized with an *args value of "r" (copyto_results) or "d" (copyto_db).
+Service initialization is done automatically based on the service selected in the main app window.

+	copy_controller():
+		-Creates the loading bar and calls the loading bar start function & the make() function in sepearate threads.

+	runRaiser(event):
+		-Deiconifies the loading bar window on main window focus and click.
+Event argument can be either a '<Button-1>' event or a '<FocusIn>' event.

 3.27
 curationgui: This module contains the code for two separate but related services.
 The first service is